-This classic itinerary will give you the chance to explore the best beaches near Los Angeles, from Huntington Beach to Laguna Beach, while you can visit old Spanish missions and see the best of small-town, coastal California as you drive from place to place.
+Our favorite stops are highlighted in this classic itinerary that will give you the chance to explore the best beaches near Los Angeles, from Huntington Beach to Laguna Beach, visit old Spanish missions, and see the best of small-town, coastal California as you drive from place to place.

 Along the way, you can surf in the Pacific, sit back and enjoy craft beers or excellent coffee with beautiful views, and of course, take in the breathtaking vistas along the coastal roads.

-It’s a beautiful journey, and to help you to plan your road trip, here are the best stops on an LA to San Diego drive!
+It’s a beautiful journey, and to help you to plan your road trip, here are some of the best stops on an LA to San Diego drive!

 Don’t leave home without: Lonely Planet Coastal California (Travel Guide)

-How Far is the LA to San Diego Drive?
+How Far is the Los Angeles to San Diego Drive?

 The shortest, most direct route simply takes you down Highway I-5, which is the same highway that leads all the way from Mexico to Canada.